Workers' Compensation Insurance

 If your experience modifier is calculated during the policy period, your premium will be decreased or increased as follows:

-- Premium decreases will be applied retroactively to the effective date of the policy or to the anniversary rating date.
+- Premium decreases will be applied retroactively to the effective date of the policy or to the rating effective date, if different than the policy effective date.

-- Premium increases for modifiers issued and endorsed within the first 60 days of the effective date or the anniversary rating date will be applied retroactively to the effective date of the policy or to the anniversary rating date.
+- Premium increases for modifiers issued and endorsed within the first 60 days of the effective date or the rating effective date will be applied retroactively to the effective date of the policy or to the rating effective date, if different than the policy effective date.

-- Premium increases for modifiers issued after the first 60 days of the effective date or the anniversary rating date will be computed pro rata from the date the modifier is endorsed.
+- Premium increases for modifiers issued after the first 60 days of the effective date or the rating effective date, if different than the policy effective date will be computed pro rata from the date the insurance company endorses the policy.

 Canceling a Policy

-An employer may cancel a policy before its expiration date by notifying the insurance company and DWC by certified mail.
-The insurance company must refund any unearned premium.
-Although an insurance company may not charge a penalty if you choose to cancel your policy, there may be penalties involved if the policy is subject to retrospective rating or a deductible plan.
+An employer may cancel a policy before its expiration date by notifying the insurance company and TDI-DWC by certified mail.
+The insurance company must refund any unearned premium after the final payroll audit is completed.
+Although an insurance company may not charge a penalty if you choose to cancel your policy, there may be penalties involved if the policy is subject to retrospective rating.
 Be sure to ask about penalties before you cancel a policy.

 For More Information or Assistance